|Course coordinator(s)||dr. ir. N Hofstra|

 The course should be used by students as a frame of reference in future studies as it makes them aware of the society and policy implications of natural and socio-economic processes that are involved in these changes.
-The course is a compulsory introductory course within the MSc Climate Studies; it will also provide interesting insights for a wide range of students from other backgrounds, such as Earth and Biosphere, International Land and Water Management, Biology and International Development Studies.

 After successful completion of this course students are expected to able to:

-a - drivers and processes, causes and impacts, and responses;
+- drivers and processes, causes and impacts, and responses;

 - explain and discuss how the elements mentioned above are presented in assessments of global change and used in global change policy